pivotal/docs-tap/spring-boot-conventions/reference/CONVENTIONS.hbs.md

 ## <a id="spring-boot-convention"></a> Spring Boot convention

-If any of the following dependancies are in the metadata within the `SBOM` file under `dependencies`, the Spring Boot convention is applied to the `PodTemplateSpec` object `spring-boot`.
+If any of the following dependencies are in the metadata within the `SBOM` file under `dependencies`, the Spring Boot convention is applied to the `PodTemplateSpec` object `spring-boot`.